KIZI/LinkedHypernymsDataset/README.md

 LinkedHypernymsDataset
 ======================

 LinkedHypernymsDataset extraction framework makes RDF dataset consisting of DBpedia resources (as subjects) and types of these resources (as objects).
+The extraction framework returns several datasets:

++ **Core** - types of resources are DBpedia ontology classes built on Extension dataset and a hypernym pattern matching (most accurate, most specific)
++ **Inference** - types of resources are DBpedia ontology classes build on the Extension dataset and a statistical type inference algorithm (less accurate, less specific)
++ **Extension** - types of resources are other resources build on the Raw dataset and the first hypernym word hit from wikipedia API (highest type specificity)
++ **Raw** - all hypernyms are string literals extracted from the first sentence of a wikipedia resource abstract.

-The extraction framework returns two particular datasets LHD 1.0 (types of resources are other resources or DBpedia ontology classes) and LHD 2.0 (types of resources are DBpedia ontology classes only).
-The extraction process tries to find the hyperonymum for each DBpedia resource (HypernymExtractor module) which is transformed to another DBpedia resource and then is mapped to a DBpedia ontology class (LHDOntologyCleanup module and LHDTypeInferrer module).
+The extraction process tries to find the hyperonymum for each DBpedia resource (HypernymExtractor module) which is transformed to another DBpedia resource and then is mapped to a DBpedia ontology class (OntologyCleanup module and TypeInferrer module).
 Supported languages are English, German and Dutch.

 ## Requirements

-+ Gate 7.0
++ Gate 8.0
-+ Maven 2
++ Maven 2+
-+ Java 7
++ Java 8
 + Downloaded current DBpedia datasets for the set language (it is possible to use the Downloader module).
+  + Mapping-based Types (for english and the set language)
-  + Mapping-based Types (English and the set language)
+  + Mapping-based Types transitive (for english and the set language)
-  + Titles
-  + Short Abstracts
+  + Short Abstracts (for the set language)
-  + Disambiguations
+  + Disambiguations (for the set language)
-  + Inter-Language Links (only English dataset is required)
+  + Inter-Language Links (only english dataset is required)
   + DBpedia Ontology (owl)
-+ Memcached endpoint
++ Memcached endpoint (optional, recommended)
-+ 6GB RAM or more
++ 4GB RAM or more
-+ Optionaly: local Wikipedia Search API (for faster processing)

 ## Preparation